 Volunteers who have the desire to lead restoration efforts are encouraged to become land stewards.
 Information about stewardship and how to become one can be found on the Stewardship page.

-Saturday morning workdays are a great way to begin volunteering and finding out what happens at Nachusa.
+Thursday and Saturday workdays are a great way to begin volunteering and finding out what happens at Nachusa.
 Activities vary depending on the time of year and weather conditions.
 Learn more about Work Days Here.

 Sign up for our weekly volunteer workday emails!

 If you are planning on attending a workday, please discuss your participation with your instructor.
-You do not need to contact us.
+You do not need to telephone or email us, but you do need to sign up in advance.